-Scientists from Oak Ridge National Laboratory (ORNL) and Lawrence Livermore National Laboratory (LLNL) measured carbon storage and age of 18 peat depth profiles at the SPRUCE experimental site, constructed peat age-depth models, and quantified rates of carbon accumulation over the history of the bog to assess potential sources for variation in accumulation of carbon over time and space.
+Scientists from Oak Ridge National Laboratory (ORNL) and Lawrence Livermore National Laboratory (LLNL) measured carbon storage and age of 18 peat depth profiles at the Spruce and Peatland Responses Under Changing Environments (SPRUCE) experimental site, constructed peat age-depth models, and quantified rates of carbon accumulation over the history of the bog to assess potential sources for variation in accumulation of carbon over time and space.
 Calibrated peat ages and age-depth profiles are available for use by SPRUCE collaborators and the broader community.

 Center for Accelerator Mass Spectrometry, Lawrence Livermore National Laboratory

 Oak Ridge, TN 37381

 This work was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under project ERKP788 and SWC1447; and Lawrence Livermore National Laboratory, Laboratory Research and Development project 14-ERD-038.

 McFarlane KJ, Hanson PJ, Iversen CM, Phillips JR, Brice DJ.
 “Local spatial heterogeneity of Holocene carbon accumulation throughout the peat profile of an ombrotrophic Northern Minnesota bog.”
 Radiocarbon 60(3), 941–962 (2018).
 [DOI:10.1017/RDC.2018.37]

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021

 Molecular Connections from Plants to Fungi to Ants